 Transfers: Personal data we collect may be transferred to, and stored and processed in, the United States or any other country in which we or our affiliates or processors maintain facilities.
-We will ensure that transfers of personal data to a third country or an international organization are subject to appropriate safeguards.
-Our Privacy Shield Policy governs use of personal information that has been transferred to us from organizations in the EEA and Switzerland.
+We are no longer participating in the Privacy Shield, but we will ensure that transfers of personal data to a third country or an international organization are subject to appropriate safeguards.

-Your Rights: You are entitled to the rights under Chapter III of the EU General Data Protection Regulation or Section 2 of the Swiss Federal Act on Data Protection with respect to the processing of your personal data, which include the right to access and rectify and to request erasure of personal data.
+Your Rights: You are entitled to the rights under Chapter III of the EU General Data Protection Regulation, applicable UK data protection law, or Section 2 of the Swiss Federal Act on Data Protection with respect to the processing of your personal data, which include the right to access and rectify and to request erasure of personal data.
 To exercise these rights, contact email@example.com and provide as complete a description of your request as possible.

 9. Children’s Privacy

 The Services are not intended for children under 13 years of age.
-We do not knowingly collect information from children under the age of 16 and we do not target the Services to children under the age of 16.
+With respect to children we know to be under 16 years of age, we do not knowingly collect information from such children and we do not target the Services to such children.
 If you are under 16 years of age, do not provide personal information to Atlantic Media without providing us with consent from your parents.
-If we discover that a child under the age of 16 has provided us with personal information and we do not have parental consent, we will delete that child’s information as soon as reasonably practicable.
-If you believe that company has been provided with the personal information of a child under the age of 16 without parental consent, please notify us immediately at firstname.lastname@example.org.
+If we discover that any child under the age of 16 has provided us with personal information and we do not have parental consent, we will delete that child’s information as soon as reasonably practicable.
+If you believe that we have been provided with the personal information of a child under the age of 16 without parental consent, please notify us immediately at firstname.lastname@example.org.